ryanell/ryanell.github.io/projects/eatereez.md

 ## Developing More Than Just the App

-Throughout working on this project, I developed greatly as a software developer, team member, leader, and teacher.
-I had a big hand in both the front end and back end development of the project.
-I implemented the layout of various pages as well as a portion of the database that we used to store and retrieve information.
+Throughout working on this project, I developed significantly as a software developer, team member, leader, and teacher.
+I had a big hand in both the front and back end development of the project; I implemented the layout of various pages as well as a portion of the database that we used to store and retrieve information.
 I created the majority of the admin side of the application, along with the navigation bar, footer and the page containing eatery details.